All you need to know about how to deal with anxiety

-Have you lost your mojo?
+Has anxiety made your life miserable?
 I hear ya.
 Been there, done that.
-It’s awful, isn’t it?
-You might be wondering why I’m so obsessed with how to deal with anxiety at work.
-It’s because when I was a paediatric consultant working in the National Health Service in Northern Ireland in the UK, I found myself working my way into an early grave… and anxiety was one of my most hated symptoms.
+Anxiety is like a modern plague.
+I mean, doesn’t everyone want to learn how to deal with anxiety at work?
+My own interest in managing anxiety developed when when I was a paediatric consultant working in the National Health Service in Northern Ireland in the UK.
+I found myself working my way into an early grave… and anxiety was one of my most hated symptoms.
 Anxiety is THE WORST!

 As I’m sure you know, to become a paediatric consultant you have to work ridiculous hours and be devoted to your job.
 You have to work a lot of nights and you get called to all the emergencies.
 It’s very disruptive to your sleep cycle, so I had a solid decade and a half of chronic sleep deprivation under my belt.